Skip to Primary Content

 • Fully funded placebo-controlled study evaluating the effectiveness of a novel medication in managing left ventricular hypertrophy associated with subclinical HCM in cats.

-• Ticker Study (both locations)
+• Ticker Study (Both locations)

-• Fully funded pivotal trial investigating torsemide (Upcard) compared to furosemide in managing CHF in dogs with chronic degenerative valve disease.
+• Fully funded pivotal trial investigating torsemide (UpCard) compared to furosemide in managing CHF in dogs with chronic degenerative valve disease.

 Internal Medicine